Excerpt from ctvottawa.ca

 The Centre for the Study of Living Standards says employers need to take more responsibility for the safety of their workers.

-Although the Ministry of Labour is investigating Thursday’s incident, no charges have been laid.
+Although the Ministry of Labour (MOL) is investigating Thursday’s incident, no charges have been laid.

 Many companies believe they are complying with the ACT and its regulations BUT I do not believe they’ve even read the green book.
-Any health and safety co-ordinator, worth his/her weight in salt, continually needs to make his/her superiors aware of the current legislation and any changes to that legislation.
+Any health and safety co-ordinator, worth his/her weight, continually needs to make his/her superiors aware of the current legislation and any changes that occur.
 One can always quote section 25 (employers’ duties) if they cannot find other workplace specific legislation.